mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

-The geometry for *Curtain Mullions* can be extracted by passing the *Mullions* from *Analyze Curtain Wall* component, to the *Element.Geometry* component:
+The geometry for *Curtain Mullions* can be extracted by passing the *Mullions* from {% include ltr/comp.html uuid="734b2dac-" %} component, to the {% include ltr/comp.html uuid="b7e6a82f-" %} component:

 ![]({{ "/static/images/guides/revit-curtainwalls11.png" | prepend: site.baseurl }})